mF2C/Documentation/documentation/developer_guide/installation.rst

 The component is installed by running the mF2C docker-compose.yml.

 Configuration:
 The cau-client listens on port 46065 for the policy block trigger.
-You can change this by amending the value of the 'expose' instruction in the cau-client block in the docker compose.yml file.
-See below:

-    expose:
-      - 46065 #replace this value
+This value is fixed for the IT1 demo.
 You also need to tell cau-client where the regional CAU and the leader agent CAU are located.
 This is done by amending the cau-client block in the docker-compose.yml file, providing values to the CAU_URL and LCAU_URL environemnt variables.
 For example:

     environment: